Alipay: China's biggest payment app faces new curbs | DW | 13.09.2021

 The Financial Times (FT) on Monday cited a person familiar with the plan who said it was part of Beijing's push to rein in the "unruly growth" of the country's tech giants.

-Alipay has more than one billion users in China and other Asian nations.
-It operates two lending units: Huabei (Just spend) — a virtual credit card and Jiebei (Just borrow) — offering small loans for up to 12 months.
+Alipay has more than a billion users in China and other Asian nations.
+It operates two lending units: Huabei (just spend) — a virtual credit card and Jiebei (just borrow) — offering small loans for up to 12 months.

 Chinese regulators have already ordered Alipay to spin off the two lenders.
 According to the FT, the government now requires the two lenders to operate on an independent app.